 No SLS, paraben or other dubious ingredient has touched my head…and my hair is the best it’s ever been.
 I even think I’ve stopped going grey!

 - This is not a great method unless you have a decent shower to rinse under.
 So, in wild camping situations, natural dry shampoo is wonderful.
-Klorane is nice too and cheaper.
+Klorane dry shampoo is nice too and cheaper.

 - Make your own dry shampoo using cornflour or arrowroot and very fine rice flour.
 Add a bit of cinnamon or cocoa if you have dark hair.

 - A lot of people love Lush shampoo bars.
-Fantastic for avoiding plastic,. not so great for avoiding chemicals.
+Fantastic for avoiding plastic, but not so great for avoiding chemicals.

 We’ve bought tubes of travel wash before, but no more!